The facts about strip clubs in England & the UK

 Sexual and verbal abuse against lap dancers

-“When stag dos come in they get into an intimidating pack mentality, but they bring in a lot of money,” says Jennifer.
+“When stags come in they get into an intimidating pack mentality, but they bring in a lot of money,” says Jennifer.
 “If one gropes you, or calls you ugly to your face and you get him kicked out, then you lose the whole group and possibly the entire night’s income.
 Many of us turned a blind eye because we needed the money.”

 Next Steps